-There are many ways to combat Jet Lag, such as making sure you are not over-tired, stressed, nervous, or hung over before your flight.
-Even too much excitement can cause a little Jet Lag.
-Airplane cabin pressure combined with the dry air can make you a little dehydrated, so it’s a good idea to drink plenty of water.
-In fact, many flyers always carry a bottle.
-Although you may want to unwind with a drink or glass of wine, like you would at home, it can add to your Jet Lag.
-The impact of alcohol on the body is reportedly 2-3 times more potent when flying, so you might want to skip it until you land.
-Exercise is another great way to stave off the effects of Jet Lag prior to, during, and after your flight.
-While on the plane, rotate your ankles, stretch your legs in front of you (if at all possible), walk up and down the aisle and/or do stretching and bending exercises.
-This keeps your circulation going.
+There are many ways to combat Jet Lag, such as making sure you are not over-tired, over-stressed or hung over before your flight.
+Airplane cabin pressure combined with the dry air can make you a little dehydrated, so drink plenty of water on long flights.
+Although you may want to unwind with a mixed drink or glass of wine, too much can add to your Jet Lag.
+The impact of alcohol on the body is reportedly 2-3 times more potent when flying.
+Exercise is another great way to stave off the effects of Jet Lag prior to and after your flight.
+While on the plane, rotate your ankles, stretch your legs in front of you , walk up and down the aisle and/or do stretching exercises to keep your circulation going.
 There are some “anti-Jet Lag” drugs available on the market, but it is always advisable to consult with your physician prior to using these.

 Question: I know that tipping in restaurants should be 15-20%, depending on the level of service.
 But I’m not sure how much to tip others, such as doormen, bell hops, etc. Are there specific rules?

 Answer: A tip is a voluntary reward for good service, and you should not feel obligated to do it.
-At the airport or hotel, tips for a Skycap or Bellman/Concierge are usually $1-2 per bag, up to about $5.
-If you are a generous tipper, the latter will remember it, and you’ll probably receive special treatment if you need it for the remainder of your stay!
-Room Service is the same as restaurant food servers (15-20%), and for Housekeeping, $1 per day, left in a marked envelope in your room, upon departure.
+At the airport or hotel, tips for a Skycap or Concierge are usually $1-2 per bag.
+If you are a generous tipper, they will remember it, and you’ll probably receive special treatment the remainder of your stay!
+For Housekeeping, tip $1 per day, left in a marked envelope in your room upon departure.
 Bartenders and cocktail servers usually command $1 per round for parties larger than two, more for larger groups.
-A tip on an $8 fare for a Taxi or Limousine Driver would be about $1 or so.
-Over $8?
-Two dollars or more.
-Both can be increased if they help you with your bags.
-Valet Parking attendants usually earn $1, $2 if the service is quick.
+A tip on an $7 fare for a Taxi or Limousine Driver would be about $1 or so.
+Otherwise tip $2-10, depending on your fare size.

 Question: Sometimes I experience long airport layovers, and reading, eating or sleeping don’t do the trick.
 I am still bored!
 Any ideas?

-Answer: Being stuck in the airport is definitely one of life’s less desirable events.
-But there are ways to alleviate your boredom.
-Since you have been sitting on the plane, are sitting in the airport, and will be sitting on your next flight, get off your duff!
-If your layover will be long, find the closest coin lockers, secure your things and take a power walk!
-This is a great way to increase your circulation, and get a little change of scenery (albeit limited).
-If the weather is favorable, take it outside as well.
-It might not seem like fun, but it’s better than sitting and staring at the couple sleeping in front of you.
+Answer: Since you have been sitting on the plane, are sitting in the airport, and will be sitting on your next flight, get off your duff!
+Find the closest coin lockers, secure your things and take a power walk to increase your circulation and get a little change of scenery.
+It might not seem like fun, but it’s better than sitting and staring at people sleeping in front of you.
 If you’re traveling with children, it’s probably worse because their attention span is a lot shorter than that of adults.
-This is a good time to encourage them to write an essay about the trip they are about to take/just finished.
-They might want to share it with their classroom back home, or you can put it in the family scrapbook.
+This is a good time to encourage them to write an essay about the trip they are about to take or just finished.
+They might want to share it with their classroom or you can put it in the family scrapbook.
 What about writing a letter to another family member?
 This will not only keep them occupied (and possibly give you a little break from “When are we going?”), but engage their writing and composition skills.
 Why not play the Celebrity Look-Alike Game — “Doesn’t he or she look like…?”
 Airports are full of good “subjects” for people watching, so use it to your advantage!